 If you’ve noticed white streaks over creases on your thighs and butt, these are called butt moons.
 This happens when the skin on your butt overlaps your thighs to form creases that make it hard for the UV rays to penetrate through.
 Raising your legs and bending your knees will help in preventing this from happening.
 This way your skin stretches out to get an even tan all over.

 - Use goggles

-After applying your indoor tanning lotion, you should put on your goggles.
+After applying your indoor tanning lotion, you should put on your goggles like the ones above.
 You must wear eye protection because our eyes and eyelids are very sensitive to UV light and if the rays penetrate your eyelids they can cause serious damage to your eye.